Multistate Outbreak of Cyclospora Infections Linked to Bagged Salad Mix

 - Evidence shows that Jewel-Osco brand Signature Farms Brand Garden Salad may be another source of this outbreak, but this product was not distributed to stores in Wisconsin.
 Jewel-Osco, in cooperation with Fresh Express, has recalled this product due to the association with illnesses in other Midwestern states.

-DHS, the CDC, and FDA are advising people not to eat, sell, or serve:
+Wisconsin DHS, the CDC, and FDA are advising people not to eat, sell, or serve any products that have been recalled for potential Cyclospora contamination.

-Check your home for any of these recalled salads.
+- Check your home for any of these salad products.
 Throw any remaining salad away, even if some of it has been eaten and no one has gotten sick.

 This investigation is ongoing and additional retailers and products may be impacted by this outbreak.
-We will provide updates as more information becomes available.
+Wisconsin DHS will continue provide updates as information becomes available.

-See our cyclosporiasis fact sheet for more information on common symptoms and treatment of cyclosporiasis.
+See the DHS cyclosporiasis fact sheet for more information on common symptoms and treatment of cyclosporiasis.
 If you have any symptoms of cyclosporiasis, please contact your doctor.

 Additional information can be found on the following websites: